girishvalluri192/Netflix_Data_Analysis/README.md

 for knowing the overall analytics of TV shows and Movies  based on filters like Genres , Release Year using Donut Chart , Bar Graph , World Map , Area Chart

-The Count of Total Shows Released :  8800
+The Count of Total TVShows & Movies Released :  8800

 The Count of Total Directors are :  4527